brl/pH/sommelier/README.md

 An exact value for DPI is calculated by sommelier.
 However, many Linux programs expect DPI to be one out of a well known set of values.
 Sommelier solves this by adjusting DPI using a set of buckets.
-For example, given the default set of buckets (72, 96, 160, 240), Sommelier will use 96 as DPI when the exact value is 112, or 160 when exact value is 188.
+For example, given the set of buckets (72, 96, 160, 240), Sommelier will use 96 as DPI when the exact value is 112, or 160 when exact value is 188.
 The DPI buckets that sommelier should use can be specified with `--dpi=[DPI[,DPI...]]`.
-Where, `--dpi=””` will result in sommelier exposing the exact DPI value to clients.
+Where, `--dpi=””` will result in sommelier exposing the exact DPI value to clients (this is the default behaviour).

 ### XCursor